LeakMania-v6/Apache2-MySQL-Auto-Backup-Script/README.md

-# Apache2 & MySQL Auto Backup Script
+# LAMP Auto Backup Script
 Just a simple auto-backup script for Apache2 and MySQL.
 <br><br>
 The script is now able install the needed dependencies automatically.